avouacr/job-offers-recommender/README.md

 python3 ./download_data.py
 ```

-### Start the app
+### Launch the app

-Once the installation is completed, you can simply start the application
+Once the installation is complete, you can start the application
 ```sh
 python3 ./app.py
 ```